UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - UI Care: $199 for 5-year coverage, advanced RMA, prepaid return shipping

 Why the Pro 8 over the Pro 4?
-Three reasons: (1) 8 bays vs 4 — double the raw storage capacity; (2) the native 10GbE RJ45 port eliminates transceiver costs for copper-switch environments; (3) dual hot-swap redundant PSUs — a business-continuity feature absent from every other model in the lineup.
+Three reasons: (1) 8 bays vs 4 — double the raw storage capacity; (2) the native 10GbE RJ45 port eliminates transceiver costs for copper-switch environments; (3) dual hot-swap redundant PSUs — a business-continuity feature absent from the other SMB models.
 The 16 GB RAM (vs 8 GB on Pro 4) also provides more headroom for multi-user concurrent workloads.

 Key limitations: 2U depth (480mm) requires a full-depth rack.
 At ~25 lb, installation requires two people.
 Acoustically, dual 1U-style fans at load are audible — rack enclosure or server room placement is expected.